-Each state in the country has passed a law which makes it illegal to drive a motor vehicle while under the influence of alcohol or drugs.
-Since this offense is controlled by state law, it may be known as the crime of driving while intoxicated (DWI), operating a motor vehicle under the influence (OUI) or driving under the influence (DUI), or some other similar variation.
-Regardless of how each state titles this offense, it is illegal to operate a motor vehicle while impaired with alcohol or drugs.
+Each state has laws making it illegal to drive a motor vehicle while under the influence of alcohol or drugs.
+Drunk driving may be known as the crime of driving while intoxicated (DWI), operating a motor vehicle under the influence (OUI), or driving under the influence (DUI).
+Regardless of the name used, drunk driving is a criminal offense that carries severe penalties, even for first-time offenders.

 In 1984, Congress passed a law requiring all states to raise the legal drinking age for possession and purchase of alcohol to 21 years old.
 Almost all states have made the blood alcohol content (BAC) limit 0.08% as well.
 Drivers with a BAC at or above the limit are presumed to be impaired.
 Only Utah, at 0.05%, has a lower BAC limit.